Still losing jobs because enquiries sit in email for hours?

 The biggest difference is what happens after a form submission arrives.

 Web2Phone focuses on fast visibility: it can deliver submissions to WhatsApp, and it can also deliver to email.
 If WhatsApp delivery fails, it falls back to email.
-If email delivery also fails, the submission is kept in your dashboard as queued/failed.
+If email delivery also fails, the submission is kept in your dashboard as queued or failed.

 | Feature | Web2Phone | Basin |